LazyDuchess/TS2-Extender/README.md

 * Skip intro videos.
 * Adds completely new Lua functionality for modders, and a text Lua script loader for easier modding.
-* Allows you to use separate top/bottom clothes in outfit categories other than just Everyday, if you have the CC for it.
-Can be enabled via the .ini.
+* Allows use of separate top/bottoms for all clothing categories if you have appropriate CC.
+* Configurable UI scaling.

 ## Fixes

 * Fixes a Maxis oversight that caused pink flashing on 64 bit computers.
 Thanks to [@spockthewok](https://github.com/spockthewok) for discovering this.
+* Fixes poor performance in the makeup/accessories/overlays section in Create-A-Sim.
 * Fixes the game's random number generator, solving Firstborn Syndrome and other random number quirks.
 * Fixes Open For Business uniforms messing up employee's faces.
 * Fixes broken date stood up timer.